Tastes like your childhood…

 Before you knew it, the plate was always empty.

-Open the can of crescent roll dough.
+Cut the crescent roll dough.

 Unroll the biscuit dough on a cutting board and pull apart each triangle.